kiwicopple/paul.copplest.one/docs/blog/leadership.md

 The leader is content to serve as an example and not to impose their will.
 They are pointed but don't pierce.
 Straightforward but supple.
+Let go of fixed plans and concepts, and the world will govern itself.

 What is rooted is easy to nourish.
 What is recent is easy to correct.